Chemicals under the Toxic Substances Control Act (TSCA)

 New Law Gives EPA Authority to Protect American Families from Health Effects of Dangerous Chemicals

-On June 22, 2016, President Obama signed the Frank R. Lautenberg Chemical Safety for the 21st Century Act, which updates the Toxic Substances Control Act.
+Signed into law on June 22, 2016, the Frank R. Lautenberg Chemical Safety for the 21st Century Act updated the 1976 Toxic Substances Control Act.
 Learn more about the new law, find summary information and read frequently asked questions.